Sciatica Doctors

 Surgical Treatment for Sciatica

 If conservative and non-invasive treatments do not provide relief, our board-certified surgeons will evaluate your condition.
-Depending on the severity of your Sciatica, you may be a candidate for a Spinal Fusion or Laminectomy procedure.
+Depending on the severity of your sciatica, you might be a candidate for spinal fusion or a laminectomy procedure.
 The type of surgery most appropriate for you will depend on the cause of your sciatic nerve compression and pain.

 Our Comprehensive Approach to Treating Sciatica

-Our approach to treating Sciatica is holistic and patient-centered.
+Our approach to treating sciatica at Pain and Spine Specialists is holistic and patient-centered.
 We start by conducting a thorough evaluation to understand your symptoms and medical history.
-This helps us identify the underlying cause of your Sciatica and develop a tailored treatment plan that addresses your unique needs.
+This helps us identify the underlying cause of your sciatica and develop a tailored treatment plan that addresses your unique needs.

 We believe in empowering our patients with knowledge about their conditions and treatment options.
 We will work closely with you, guiding you through each step of the treatment process, answering your questions, and addressing your concerns.